 Driving Safely in Severe Weather

 Austin traffic is already a disaster.
 Now take the near constant construction and combine that with hazardous weather, and you have an accident waiting to happen.
-After the flooding and tornado warnings that occurred a couple weeks ago, and the more frequent rainfall that we seem to be getting, McMinn thinks it is about time we talk about driving in the rain.
+With the increasing frequency of severe weather, let’s talk about we talk about driving in the rainy and other dangerous conditions.

-We took some advice from the National Driver Safety Services and found some tips that we believe will help you know when to be cautious on the road, and when to call out of work.
+We took some advice from the National Driver Safety Services and found some tips that we believe will help you know when to be cautious on the road.

-The Best Life Insurance – Keep Your Car Maintained
+The Best Insurance – Keep Your Car Maintained

 - Headlights, tail lights, and brake lights